Manojbioinfo/R_using_Google-Colab/Practise_commands.md

 "I have a file called DEGs.csv with columns for Gene_Symbol, log2FoldChange, and padj.
 Please write R code to create a professional Volcano Plot formatted for a Nature journal.
 Here is what I need:

-Color the upregulated and downregulated genes in distinct, professional colors (like the Nature Publishing Group color palette).
+Color the upregulated and downregulated genes in distinct, make the font bold and clear to read and professional colors (like the Nature Publishing Group color palette).
 Automatically find the top 5 most statistically significant marker genes and label them with their gene names.
 Make sure the text labels do not overlap with each other.
 Draw dashed cutoff lines for significance.
 Keep the design minimalist: clean white background, no grid lines, and Arial font.
 Give me the code to save the final plot as a high-resolution PDF."